 The AAFP recommends that physicians offer influenza vaccination as soon as it becomes available each year and continue to provide the vaccine throughout the flu season (i.e., as long as influenza viruses are circulating in the community).

-The AAFP has adopted the 2014-2015 recommendations(7 page PDF) for the prevention and control of influenza with vaccines, which are consistent with that of the Advisory Committee on Immunization Practices (ACIP)(www.cdc.gov).
+The AAFP has adopted the 2015-2016 recommendations(www.cdc.gov) for the prevention and control of influenza with vaccines, which are consistent with that of the Advisory Committee on Immunization Practices (ACIP)(www.cdc.gov).

-Routine annual influenza vaccination is recommended for all persons aged 6 months and older.
+Routine annual influenza vaccination is recommended for all persons aged 6 months and older who do not have contraindications.

 The influenza vaccine is the first step to prevent the flu, and your recommendation can make a difference.
 Consider the following points in discussions with patients: